wcarmon/docs/java/new-github-artifact.md

 # Overview
-1. TODO
+1. Steps to setup a new Github repo, with a public, published jar artifact

-# Creating a repo for public, published jar artifact
+# Steps
 1. Choose a name (eg. "foo-utils-jvm")
 1. Choose a License (eg. MIT)
 1. Create new repo in GitHub